 Checking for Updates

-SteadyMouse contains an easy way to check for updates via the little icon in the lower right corner of the desktop.
+SteadyMouse contains an easy way to check for updates whenever the application is running.

 - Your default web browser will automatically open to a page with download options

 - If you are already up to date you will see this:

 - If a newer version is available you will see this:

 - If an update is indeed available, click the big "Download SteadyMouse" button to begin downloading the new installation file.